OpenFLUID/openfluid/doc/contents/dev_createsim.md

     openfluid::base::SchedulingRequest runStep()
     {
-      // Here is source code for each step run
+      // Here is source code for each time step

       return DefaultDeltaT();
     }